Multiple rocket launcher: History

-The first multiple rocket launchers were invented during the medieval Chinese Song dynasty, in which the Chinese fire lance was fixed backward on a pike or arrow and shot at an enemy as early as 1180.
-This form of rocket was used during the Mongol siege of Kaifeng.
+The first multiple rocket launchers, known as Huo Che, were invented during the medieval Chinese Song dynasty, in which the Chinese fire lance was fixed backward on a pike or arrow and shot at an enemy as early as 1180.
+This form of rocket was used during the Siege of Kaifeng (1232).

 Chinese militaries later created multiple rocket launchers that fired up to 100 small fire-arrow rockets simultaneously.
 The typical powder section of the arrow-rockets was 1/3 to 1/2 ft (10 to 15 cm) long.
 Bamboo arrow shafts varied from 1.5 ft (45 cm) to 2.5 ft (75 cm) long and the striking distance reached 300 to 400 paces.
 The Chinese also enhanced rocket tips with poison and made sure that the launchers were mobile.
 They designed a multiple rocket launcher to be carried and operated by a single soldier.
 Various forms of MRLs evolved, including a launcher mounted on a wheelbarrow.

 The Joseon dynasty of Korea used an expanded variant of such a launcher (called a hwacha) made of 100 to 200 holes containing rocket arrows placed on a two-wheeled cart.
 The range of the fired arrows is estimated to have been 2,000 meters.
 The hwacha was used to great effect against invading armies during the Japanese invasions of 1592–1598, most notably the Battle of Haengju, in which 40 hwachas were deployed to repel 30,000 Japanese soldiers.

 European armies preferred relatively large single-launch rockets prior to World War II.
 Napoleonic armies of both sides followed the British adoption of Mysorean rockets as the Congreve rocket.
 These were explosive steel-cased bombardment rockets with minimal launchers.
 European navies developed naval multiple launcher mounts with steadily improving explosive rockets for light and coastal vessels.
 These weapons were largely replaced by conventional light artillery during the late nineteenth century.